albertvisser/a-propos/readme.rst

 and is created if it isn't present.
 It's possible to have what explanatory texts there are displayed in a language of choice, however currently only Dutch and English are available.

+To make this application work under Python 3 I had to change GUI toolkits so I made a PyQt version

 Requirements
 ------------